House Renting vs. Buying: Pros and Cons

 Before committing to homeownership, be sure to take a look at long-term trends in economic development for your area.
 Whether your home will appreciate or depreciate in value depends directly on the property it sits.
 Careful research is necessary to avoid financial mishaps.
 If you are unsure of a particular area, renting is the safest option.

 Owning a home is considered the ultimate American dream, but sometimes it just makes sense to wait and continue renting.
 If you have been renting and you’re ready to stop paying someone else’s mortgage, reach out to a Hero Home Programs™ representative.
-Their experienced home buying experts will help you find the perfect realtor and lender for your needs.
+Their experienced home-buying experts will help you find the perfect realtor and lender for your needs.
 They can also help you find grants in your area and special housing partners.
 Their goal is to save you as much money as possible while helping you achieve your dream of homeownership.

 Jacquelyn Sublett